tempelaar-team/qclab-dev/docs/index.rst

    contain the root `toctree` directive.

-Welcome to the QClab documentation!
+Welcome to the QClab!
 ===================================

-**QClab** QClab (pronounced "QC" "lab") is a package for carrying out mixed quantum-classical (MQC) dynamics simulations.
+**QClab** (pronounced "QC" "lab") is a Python package designed for performing mixed quantum-classical (MQC) dynamics simulations.
-It implements popular MQC algorithms in a manner that is agnostic to the underlying physical system and flexible to the mixed quantum-classical algorithm.
+It offers a flexible framework that supports various popular MQC algorithms in a way that is independent of the physical system being studied.
-Along with several built-in dynamics algorithms, QClab comes with a variety of physical models that can be used as starting points for exploring MQC dynamics or to implement more elaborate models.
+QClab also provides several built-in physical models, serving as starting points for exploring MQC dynamics or creating more elaborate models.

 Capabilities
 ------------